juanibiapina/gob/docs/cli.md

 - **Job ID format**: Unix timestamp (e.g., `1732348944`)

 Each metadata file contains:
+- `id`: Unix timestamp used as the unique job identifier
 - `command`: Array of command and arguments
 - `pid`: Process ID of the background job

-- `startedAt`: Unix timestamp when job started
+**Important:** All job commands operate on job IDs, not PIDs.
+The job ID is a stable identifier that persists even if the process stops.
+The PID is only used internally for process management.

 ## Commands